ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 > ***1. At first, you need to open shell by executing the shellcode in the provided sample program, inside `gdb`.
 Adjust the padding, find the correct memory address and run the shellcode!
 Provide the command and screenshot when it succeeds.
 Explain how you obtained the memory address and the logic of your command.***

 > ***2. Secondly, let's run the same shellcode with `pwntools`, outside of the debugger.
 You must brute force the address.
-However, it should be quite near the one you had in `gdb`.***
+However, it should be quite near the one you had in `gdb`.
+Return your code and screenshot of success.
+Briefly explain what you had to do.***

 Make sure to disable ASLR, and remember to operate with raw bytes instead of encoded strings e.g. use the following instead of `print`, when using python3 to generate payloads:
 ```bash